RadkaLiptakova/liptakova-portfolio/README.md

 Projekty boli vytvorené ako súčasť rekvalifikačného kurzu- Programátor WWW aplikácií v Jave.
 /
 Repository for a programming portfolio of Radoslava Liptáková.
-The projects have been created as part of a course - Programmer of WWW applications in Java.
+The projects have been created as part of a course - Java Web Application Programmer.